millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 Define a function ``PageRank_cent(edge_matrix, k)``.
 You will need to combine all of your past functions to take ``edge_matrix`` and convert it to an adjacency matrix using the ``adj_matrix`` function.
-Then convert the adjacency to a stochastic matrix using the ``stoch_mat`` function.
+Then convert the adjacency matrix to a stochastic matrix using the ``stoch_mat`` function.
 You will then need to use the ``stoch_eig`` function to return the dominant eigenvector after ``k`` iterations.

 Task 5
 ------

-Use your recently created ``PageRank_cent`` to find the index of the most important node of a 499-node network.
+Use your recently created ``PageRank_cent`` to find the index of the most important node of a 499-node network (given in codebuddy).
 You can use ``np.argmax()`` to find the index of the largest element in an array.
-The directed edges matrix will be given in code buddy.

 Conclusion
 ----------